EEEManchester/drone_build_tutorial/4_Experiment_ROS_Communication_Pi_BaseStation.md

 ```bash
     ntpq -p
 ```
-### 3.2 time synchrionasation with chrony (todo)
+### 3.2 time synchronisation with chrony (todo)

-### 3.2 ROS communication between Rapsberry Pi and base station
+### 3.2 ROS communication between Raspberry Pi and base station
-Once we can ensure Intercet connection between the onboard computer and our base station, we can process ROS communication between them.
+Once we can ensure Internet connection between the onboard computer and our base station, we can process ROS communication between them.

 We only need to specify the IP addresses of onboard computer and base station into ROS.